In designing the curriculum at Isaac Newton Academy we have asked two key questions:

 In Year 9 there is no Reading lesson: the period is allocated to Humanities to allow them to have 4 periods of History, 4 of Geography and 2 of RE each fortnight (taught by subject specialists).

 The 180 students are divided into 7 tutor groups in year 7.
 These are mixed in terms of prior attainment, feeder primary, gender, ethnicity, SEN, FSM etc.

 Students study the following subjects in their tutor groups: MFL (year 7), Drama, Music, BRIDGES, Big Band, Reading, PE (although there are some single gender PE lessons), Harkness Skills and Skills for Life.
 In Years 8 & 9, students are in MFL groups according to the language they study.
-The 4 tutor groups in each year half are arranged into 4 sets for Maths (according to prior attainment in Maths), Science (according to prior attainment in Science), English (according to prior attainment in English) and Humanities.
+The 7 tutor groups in each year are arranged into 7 sets for Maths (according to prior attainment in Maths), Science (according to prior attainment in Science), English (according to prior attainment in English) and Humanities.

 THE KEY STAGE 4 CURRICULUM MODEL